 We ate a lot of good food in Mylapore, which was the only place that Birdy insisted she wanted to see after all the work she had done on that area, browsed for books, and then met a very bookish man who regaled us with stories from Tamil movies and poetry from Mary Oliver on Elliot’s Beach.

 And, I think, a certain receptionist in Hotel Belstead in Nungambakkam will remember this day as well.
 You don’t tell me, after I have driven more than 400km through the day, at 10:30PM, which is so not my time, that my room is not yet ready.
 No, you just don’t do that.
 You can mess with me at 7AM, and I am very peaceful then.
 But not after 8PM.
 I am embarrassed now when I think of my tantrum there because I think I have mellowed a great deal since then, but it remains an enduring travel memory.
+I obviously had to book at Boutique Hotel Bangkok which ended up being even better.

 More memories unwind – strolling through the beautiful temples of Kanchipuram.
 Having a bajji there in the evening.
 Driving back where we discover the ‘ragi koozh’ drink that dots the highways in Tamil Nadu.
 I lock these memories up, safe in my non-digital mind, hoping that one day Google will remind me of these all over again.
 Some apps do serve as our memory-keepers, and for that, I will be grateful to social media.